jyellick/obc-docs/whitepaper.md

 ## Abstract

 This paper describes industry use cases that drive the principles behind a new blockchain fabric, and outlines the basic requirements and high-level architecture based on those use cases.
 The design presented here describes this evolving blockchain fabric, called Open Blockchain, as a protocol for business-to-business and business-to-customer transactions.
-Based on industry use cases, Open Blockchain allows for compliance with regulations while supporting the varied requirements that arise when competing businesses work together on the same network.The central elements of this specification (described below) are smart contracts (a.k.a. chaincode), digital assets, record repositories, a decentralized network and cryptographic security.
+Based on industry use cases, Open Blockchain allows for compliance with regulations while supporting the varied requirements that arise when competing businesses work together on the same network.The central elements of this specification (described below) are smart contracts (a.k.a. chaincode), digital assets, record repositories, a decentralized consensus mechanism, and cryptographic security.
 To these blockchain staples, industry requirements for performance, verified identities, private and confidential transactions, and a pluggable consensus model have been added.

 _For questions regarding terminologies used in OBC, check out our [glossary] (glossary.md)_